TPCD/LifelongReID/README.md

 # LifelongReID
 Offical implementation of our Lifelong Person Re-Identification via Adaptive Knowledge Accumulation in CVPR2021.

-The demo codes have been released.
-More detials please see our paper.
+The baseline codes have been released.
+The plasticity-stability loss will be add soon.
+More details please see our paper.

 ## Citation
 ```